-TikTok faces another test: Its first US presidential election
+TikTok faces another test: its first US presidential election

+TikTok, already under scrutiny over its Chinese ownership and threatened with a possible ban by U.S. President Donald Trump, is facing another major challenge: how to handle content around its first U.S. presidential election.

-NEW YORK: TikTok, already under scrutiny over its Chinese ownership and threatened with a possible ban by US President Donald Trump, is facing another major challenge: how to handle content around its first US presidential election.
+REUTERS: TikTok, already under scrutiny over its Chinese ownership and threatened with a possible ban by U.S. President Donald Trump, is facing another major challenge: how to handle content around its first U.S. presidential election.

 Originally known for teenagers' viral dance routines and prank videos, Tiktok is now increasingly a destination for political content from its users.
 The hashtags Trump2020 and Biden2020 have collectively had more than 12 billion views on the app.